 The general options are either collagen powders or pills.
 Most collagen powders are completely flavorless, so you can easily add them to coffee, smoothies, or anything else you might sip throughout the day.
 The serving size is generally two tablespoons and adds between 18 and 20 grams of protein to your drink or soup of choice.

 Because collagen products are made from animal parts, which can sometimes be contaminated by improper farming and ranching practices, it’s important to select a high-quality product.
 Supplements are not evaluated by the FDA, so search for collagen powders made from organic and pasture-raised animals that have been vetted by a neutral third party like the National Sanitation Foundation.
 This ensures the safety and quality of the supplement you choose.

 Like other dietary supplements, collagen supplements are not a magic bullet.
-If you decide to try one, remember that the word supplement is meant to do just that — add on to a healthy diet and lifestyle.
-Be sure to include nutrient-dense foods in your healthy diet plan to ensure that you’re doing everything you can to thrive.
+If you decide to try one, remember that the word supplement is meant to do just that — add on to a health-conscious diet and lifestyle.
+Be sure to include nutrient-dense foods in your diet plan to ensure that you’re doing everything you can to thrive.

 For further reading, check out: